The Spice Train

 • Spoon the sauce onto waffles or pancakes.

-• Drizzle the sauce onto chocolate cakes and cupcakes.
-(It’s very good on the chocolate mousse frosting of these mini chocolate cupcakes!)
+• Drizzle the sauce onto chocolate cupcakes.
+(I love it on this mousse frosting for cupcakes!)

 • Mix the sauce into yogurt.